themrinmoy/Final_year_project-GearX/README.md

 ### Bike Tour Rental Website

-This repository contains the code for a bike tour rental website where users can rent various biking products and purchase them if needed.
+This repository contains the code for a bike tour rental website where users can rent and purchase various biking products if needed.
 Below is an overview of the project structure and setup.

 ### Live Demo